-As a SISLT graduate student there are various sources of financial aid that you might be able to tap.
+As a SISLT iSchool graduate student, there are various sources of financial aid that you might be able to tap.
 Please note that you have to be admitted to a degree-seeking program in order to receive financial aid.

 Scholarship Application: Scholarship applications are considered once per year in the spring with awards distributed during the following fall/spring academic term.
-By filling out this online form before March 1, both currently enrolled students and prospective students are automatically considered for all scholarships for which they are eligible.
-Online Graduate Scholarship Application
+By filling out this online form through the MU College of Education before March 1, both currently enrolled students and prospective students are automatically considered for all SISLT School scholarships for which they are eligible: Online Graduate Scholarship Application.

 The David H. Jonassen scholarship is named for SISLT’s only Curator’s Professor — Dr. David H. Jonassen — who passed away in December 2012.
 This scholarship will be awarded to support an exceptional SISLT doctoral student who demonstrate an interest in STEM (Science, Technology, Engineering or Mathematics) areas of learning, meaningful problem solving, or educational psychology.